 Finding My Own Way

 Life seemed uncertain, and I understood there were no guarantees.
 I found myself wondering many times if I had made a mistake.
 I struggled with how unprepared I was and the failures and missteps that followed.
 There is a frame on my wall today that holds my one-way ticket to NYC and a crumpled napkin I scribbled on with the basics I needed to make it: food, shelter, job, and transportation.
 I kept these items close each time I moved.
 One room I rented turned into an unsafe situation, but I couldn’t afford a new place.
-Fortunately, a friend I met through work let me stay on their couch.
+I ended up sleeping on the floor at one of my jobs until a friend I met through work let me stay on their couch.
 Then a family gave me a room in exchange for babysitting and cleaning.
 They didn’t let me pay rent so I could save enough for an apartment.

 That period of my life was difficult and humbling, but I’m grateful to those who showed me kindness and the little things that reminded me of my mission.
 I looked at these trials as learning opportunities that were preparing me for a future I could not see.